 Let’s start with the fact that it’s reclining.

-This is quite unusual in Japan where most Buddha statues are pictured upright, reclining Buddha’s are more commonly found in Southeast Asia.
+This is quite unusual in Japan, where most Buddha statues are pictured upright; reclining Buddha statues are more commonly found in Southeast Asia.

 However, this statue was built in 1995 to house some of the ashes of Buddha donated by a group of Buddhists in Myanmar to the temple – and it’s this Southeast Asian link which might account for its relatively unusual posture.

-The reclining posture represents the death of Buddha and the point at which he ascends to Nirvana and in this position, Buddha’s hand holds five coloured strings which you may see people holding as they pray – they allow the person to connect to Buddha and absorb his knowledge and wisdom.
+The reclining posture represents the death of the Buddha and the point at which he ascends to Nirvana.
+In this position, the Buddha’s hand holds five coloured strings, which people often hold as they pray.
+These strings allow the person to connect with the Buddha and absorb his knowledge and wisdom.

-People here are often praying for good luck, as it’s rumoured that one reason that such a small town in Japan has such an incredible statue was the good fortune of the head priest when it comes to the lottery.
+People here often pray for good luck, as it’s rumoured that one reason that such a small town in Japan has such an incredible statue was the good fortune of the head priest when it comes to the lottery.

 What to Read Next